Buying Liquidation, Surplus and Closeout Merchandise To Sell on Amazon

 There are two primary advantages to buying closeout merchandise.
 First, closeout merchandise is inexpensive.
 Closeout merchandise has the advantages that you can generally obtain product for cheaper than if you went through a non-closeout vendor.
 Generally, the merchandise tends to be high quality, but the price is cut or marked way down for clearance.

-You can usually sell these items on eBay or at flea-markets, wherein the regular eBay or flea-market buyer expects great deals, yet does not need or require the same vendors to sell the same sorts goods month after month.
-Therefore, closeout merchandise frequently makes its way to eBay, where everyone wins.
+You can usually sell these items on Amazon or at flea-markets, wherein the regular Amazon or flea-market buyer expects great deals, yet does not need or require the same vendors to sell the same sorts goods month after month.
+Therefore, closeout merchandise frequently makes its way to Amazon, where everyone wins.

 Closeout Merchandise: Disadvantages